The Philip DeFranco Show

-The Philip DeFranco Show, often abbreviated and referred to as the PDS, is a pop culture and news series hosted by American YouTuber Philip DeFranco, and his main claim to fame.
+The Philip DeFranco Show, often abbreviated and referred to as the PDS, is a pop culture and news web series hosted by American YouTuber Philip DeFranco, and his main claim to fame.
 The show has gone through several schedule changes through its lifetime, but as of 2023, airs weekly, Monday through Thursday.
 The first video with The Philip DeFranco Show included in its intro was uploaded on June 21, 2007.

 As DeFranco became increasingly popular, he signed with Revision3, which would eventually acquire all of DeFranco's assets, including the PDS.
 The Philip DeFranco Show has been sponsored by Netflix, Ting, and State Farm.
 The show has been nominated for and has won several awards that focus on internet culture and web series.
 In 2017, DeFranco purchased his assets back from Group Nine (the company that replaced Discovery Digital Networks) and the Philip DeFranco Show is now a part of the Philip DeFranco Network and produced by Rogue Rocket, DeFranco's production company.